Dr Helen Mackay

 - Palaeoecology (plant macrofossils and testate amoebae)

-- Mackay, Helen, Amesbury, Matthew J. Langdon, Pete G. Charman, Dan J. Magnan, Gabriel van Bellen, Simon Garneau, Michelle, Bainbridge, Rupert & Hughes, Paul D. M. (Accepted).
+- Mackay, Helen, Amesbury, Matthew J. Langdon, Pete G. Charman, Dan J. Magnan, Gabriel van Bellen, Simon Garneau, Michelle, Bainbridge, Rupert & Hughes, Paul D. M. (2021).
 Spatial variation of hydroclimate in north-eastern North America during the last millennium.
-Quaternary Science Reviews
+Quaternary Science Reviews 256: 106813.

 - Mackay, Helen, Davies, Kimberley L., Robertson, Jack, Roy, Lynne, Bull, Ian D., Whitehouse, Nicki J., Crone, Anne, Cavers, Graeme, McCormick, Finbar, Brown, Antony G. & Henderson, Andrew C.G.
 (2020).
 Characterising life in settlements and structures: Incorporating faecal lipid biomarkers within a multiproxy case study of a wetland village.
 Journal of Archaeological Science 121: 105202.